diegorubin/simple-environment-monitor-system/.github/CONTRIBUTING.md

 - Use the `@Monitor` decorator;

 ###The Monitor Decorator
- The first argument of decorator is a short description;
+ The first argument of decorator is a short description.

-  The second argument of decorator is a dict with specific configuration fields for monitor;
+ The second argument of decorator is a dict with specific configuration fields for monitor.